Desk Buddy

 thingiverse

-This Desk Buddy happily holds your school desk supplies!
-One files holds 2 erasers, 2 pencils, and your choice of 8 crayons/colored pencils/thin markers, while the other file will hold 2 erasers, 2 pencils and 2 highlighters.
-It was designed to be the cumulation of a classroom rewards system.
-(For example, rewarding reading or math facts or good behaviour) There is a small indented flat area on top of Desk Buddy's head so kids can easily create a workplane on top of it and create a "top-do" or hat or whatever they can imagine!
-Print Settings Printer: FlashForge Creator Pro Rafts: No Supports: No Resolution: .3 Infill: 8% Notes: 3 Shells The filament we are currently running requires a slower print speed to print successfully, and so our Desk buddy took almost 5 hours to print.
-Note that Desk Buddy himself does not need support.
-But your "top-do" design may.
-How I Designed This I designed this in Tinkercad and put the small indentation in the top so kids can create a workplane there.
-Since the indentation is below the level of the top of the head, their additions will automatically intersect with the Desk Buddy's head, making it printable (albeit with possible support needed!
-Depending on the grandeur of their "top-do"!)
-Project: Personalized Desk Buddy Reward Classroom Desk Buddy Reward: Since these cute little desk buddies take a while to print (4 to 5 hours on our printer), you don't want the entire class ready to print all at one time.
-Use Desk Buddy as the cumulation or reward for a classroom program (i.e. reading, book reports, good behaviour) The target audience is obviously elementary school.
-Younger kids can be paired with older kids to help out with the design of the "top-do".
-Overview & Background: By completing this project students will have a basic knowledge of how to create a workplane in Tinkercad and how to insert geometric shapes in Tinkdercad.
-Objectives: From participating in this project students will learn some basics of 3D design by using Tinkercad.
-Audiences: We recommend elementary school aged kids.
-K-2 kids will need an older kid partner to help them.
-Grades 3-5 should have the computer skills to complete the project themselves with minimal guidance.
-Subjects: Desk Buddy can be the reward for any type of project, be it reading, writing, math, history or science.
-The project itself is obviously geared toward 3D design and hence is more math and a very basic "intro to engineering" relating.
-Skills Learned (Standards): As listed above, skills gained are basic 3D modeling skills using Tinkercad.
-Lesson/Activity: Open the Tinkercad file (https://tinkercad.com/things/2THZUfNWmY1 OR https://tinkercad.com/things/16ScNBXA55N) This video gives a quick overview of the below: https://www.youtube.com/watch?v=RZKWXSIJNjY Click "w" on the keyboard (stands for Workplane) Click on the small round flat spot on top of Desk Buddy's head.
-Select geometric shapes from the right and drag them to Desk Buddy's head, click to insert.
-Click and drag shapes until they are how you wish them to be.
-Make sure to not obstruct any of the holes for the erasers or pens/pencils/crayons.
-Save file under a unique name for that student.
-Have the person that runs the 3D printer prepare it for printing, using supports if necessary for the "Top-Do"!
-Print, paint if desired, and have your students enjoy your Desk Buddy watching them and helping them do all their WORK! :) Duration: Depending on how particular each student is, designing the "Top-Do" for Desk Buddy can take anywhere from 5 minutes to an hour.
-Printing will take a lot longer -- 4 or 5 hours per Desk Buddy.
-Preparation: Students should have basic computer and computer mouse skills and a Tinkercad account available to them.
+This Desk Buddy proudly holds your school desk supplies!
+One file stores 2 erasers, 2 pencils, and your choice of 8 crayons/colored pencils/thin markers, while the other file holds 2 erasers, 2 pencils, and 2 highlighters.
+Designed to be the culmination of a classroom rewards system, it was created to reward reading or math facts, good behavior, or other accomplishments.
+A small flat area on top of Desk Buddy's head provides kids with a workplane for creating their own "top-do" or hat, allowing them to express their imagination.
+Print Settings: Printer: FlashForge Creator Pro Rafts: No Supports: No Resolution: 0.3 Infill: 8% Notes: 3 Shells The filament used requires a slower print speed for successful printing, and therefore it took almost 5 hours to complete Desk Buddy.
+Note that Desk Buddy himself does not need support, but the "top-do" design may require it, depending on its grandeur.
+How I Designed This: I designed this in Tinkercad, adding a small indentation at the top for kids to create their workplane.
+The indentation is below the level of the head, allowing students' additions to intersect with Desk Buddy's head and making it printable.
+Project: Personalized Desk Buddy Reward Classroom Desk Buddy Reward: Since these cute desk buddies take 4-5 hours to print, you don't want an entire class printing at once.
+Use Desk Buddy as a reward for a classroom program, such as reading, book reports, or good behavior.
+The target audience is elementary school students.
+Overview & Background: By completing this project, students will learn the basics of creating a workplane in Tinkercad and inserting geometric shapes.
+Objectives: Students participating in this project will gain basic knowledge of 3D design using Tinkercad.
+Audiences: We recommend elementary school aged kids, with K-2 students needing an older kid partner for assistance.
+Grades 3-5 should be able to complete the project independently with minimal guidance.
+Subjects: Desk Buddy can be a reward for any type of project, such as reading, writing, math, history, or science.
+The project itself is geared towards 3D design and is more math and basic engineering related.
+Skills Learned (Standards): Students will learn basic 3D modeling skills using Tinkercad.
+Lesson/Activity: Open the Tinkercad file at https://tinkercad.com/things/2THZUfNWmY1 or https://tinkercad.com/things/16ScNBXA55N.
+Watch this video for a quick overview: https://www.youtube.com/watch?v=RZKWXSIJNjY.
+Click "w" on the keyboard to create a workplane and select geometric shapes from the right side of the screen.
+Drag them onto Desk Buddy's head, click to insert, and arrange until you're satisfied.
+Ensure not to obstruct any holes for erasers or pens/pencils/crayons.
+Save your file under a unique name.
+Have the person running the 3D printer prepare it for printing, using supports if necessary for the "top-do".
+Print, paint if desired, and enjoy watching your students use their Desk Buddy to help them with their work!
+Duration: Designing the "Top-Do" can take anywhere from 5 minutes to an hour.
+Printing will take approximately 4 or 5 hours per Desk Buddy.
+Preparation: Students should have basic computer skills and a Tinkercad account available.
 References: None required.
-Rubric & Assessment: See above.
-This is a reward project and as such is likely not graded.
-Handouts & Assets: None required other than the above mentioned youtube video instructional video.
+Rubric & Assessment: See above, as this is a reward project not graded.
+Handouts & Assets: None required other than the mentioned YouTube video instructional video.

 Download Model from thingiverse